 A: Each state has child support guidelines in place that are used as the foundation for determining the amount of child support.
 While child support guidelines vary from state to state, courts setting child support orders will generally follow the amount suggested by the guidelines unless a reason to depart from them exists.
 Most guidelines consider the needs of the child, the relative abilities of the parents to pay support, and the standard of living the child would have had but for the divorce.

-Q: Can I get child support if I never married my child's other parent?
+Q: Can I get child support if I was never married to my child's other parent?

 A: Yes.
-Both of a child's biological parents owe that child a duty of financial support.
-You can work with a family law attorney and your state's child support enforcement office to obtain a support order.
+Both of a child's biological or adoptive parents owe that child a duty of financial support.
+You can work with a family law attorney and your state's child support enforcement office to obtain a support order even if you and the child's other parent were not legally married.
 If you are a mother and your child's paternity has never been established, you may need to initiate a paternity proceeding and establish paternity before a support order can be entered.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.